finsterniz/pm_assist/README.md

 ### 1. Operational Support in Process Mining
 **/choose + [Number of Improvement Opportunity]**

+This command is used to let GPT provide operational guidance to find an improvement opportunity in the selected software.

-You can also use /cho
+You can also use its abbreviation "/cho"

 Example: let GPT give you the guidance to find 5.1 Rework
 ```